1. Have a well-stocked first aid kit & infirmary set up

 Euthanasia by Cervical Dislocation

-In my experience, the fastest, least gruesome and most humane method of euthanasia is cervical dislocation or "breaking" the chicken’s neck, which causes instant unconsciousness and death.
+In my experience, the fastest, least gruesome and most humane method of euthanasia is cervical dislocation or “breaking” the chicken’s neck, which causes instant unconsciousness and death.
 While holding the chicken under non-dominant arm like a football, press its body very securely against your side.
 Place your dominant hand on top of the bird’s head with with your thumb at the base of the skull behind the head, fingers wrapping underneath the throat.
-With a very firm grip, quickly and firmly stretch and pull the head straight forward, away from the body while bending the neck up towards its back until a popping sound is heard, which signals the separation of the vertibrae and instant death.
+With a very firm grip, quickly and firmly stretch and pull the head straight forward, away from the body while bending the neck up towards its back until a popping sound is heard, which signals the separation of the vertebrae and instant death.
 Continue to hold the bird securely until nerve activity has stopped.
+More about cervical dislocation from a poultry veterinarian can be found here.

 While the lab will send a report to a veterinarian automatically, I think it’s important to request a copy to learn what was found and keep it on file as part of your flock’s health history.
 I have some medical training and experience, so I understood most of the following report, but if you do not, discuss the necropsy report with your vet and let them know if you do not understand the terminology they are using.